aashlayarora/Datathon/README.md

 ## License

-Distributed under the SATA License.
+Distributed under the Creative Commons Zero v1.0 Universal License.
 See `LICENSE` for more information.